-Gabriela Lopez Stahl represents and advises companies and sovereign states in international arbitration, mediation, and litigation.
+Gabriela Lopez Stahl represents and advises companies and sovereign states in international arbitration and mediation.
 Her practice focuses on investment treaty and commercial arbitration, as well as public international law.

-Gabi handles international arbitrations before all major arbitral institutions, including the ICC, ICSID, ICDR, LCIA, PCA, and SCC, as well as in ad hoc arbitrations under the UNCITRAL rules.
-She has represented clients in a wide range of industries, including mining, energy, technology, and industrial and real estate development.
+Gabi represents clients in international arbitrations before major arbitral institutions and in ad hoc arbitrations under the UNCITRAL rules.
+She has experience in a wide range of industries, including energy, mining, technology, and industrial and real estate development.

-At Columbia Law School, Gabi was Executive Editor of the Columbia Journal of Transnational Law and Editor of the Yearbook on International Investment Law and Policy, an Oxford University Press publication.
+At Columbia Law School, Gabi was Executive Editor of the Columbia Journal of Transnational Law and Editor of the Yearbook on International Investment Law and Policy.
 She also worked for two years as a Research Assistant to Professor George A. Bermann, Chief Reporter of the Restatement of the Law, The U.S. Law of International Commercial and Investor-State Arbitration.

 Gabriel Resources Ltd. and Gabriel Resources (Jersey) v.
 Romania